DataDog/chef-datadog/README.md

 ### Agent v5

-Since `3.0.0`, this cookbook defaults installing Agent v6.
+Since `3.0.0`, the cookbook defaults installing Agent v6.
 You can still setup the Agent v5 by setting `node['datadog']['agent6']` to false.

 ```
   default_attributes(